joshua-georg3/simple-calculator/README.md

 Basic calculator
-Built using Python and Tkinter on VS Code
+built using Python and Tkinter on VS Code